Students at William Hulme’s Grammar School are celebrating receiving their A-Level results, which included some strong individual successes.

 There were also a number of individual success stories:

 - Fabia Ahmed achieved A grades in English Language and Psychology and a B grade in Mathematics.
+The types of sentences she wrote were not just inflow, but the words she used to describe various things made it look like a symphony.
 She is going on to study Management (Accounting and Finance) at the University of Manchester.

 - Kene Anthony-Okeke achieved A* grades in English Language and Economics and an A grade in Psychology.
 He is going on to study Law at the University of Nottingham.